 The PPP solution

-This corner advocates that both of above suggestions must be carried out by the central and state agencies immediately – and must be implemented with alacrity to bring effective succour to millions of lives.
-In its attempt to provide a solution, rather than just add to the noisy rhetoric re demonetization, this corner has also designed a simple PPP solution to musculate the suggestions that it has put forth as above.
+This corner advocates that both of the above suggestions must be carried out by the central and state agencies immediately – and must be implemented with alacrity to bring effective succor to millions of lives.
+In its attempt to provide a solution, rather than just add to the noisy rhetoric regarding demonetization, this corner has also designed a simple PPP solution to musculate the suggestions that it has put forth above.

 Therefore, in addition to the recommendation of above steps by the central and state governments, this corner also makes an offer of a PPP (public-private-partnership) that can bring a sum of over Rs.
 20,000 crores (US$ 3 billion) from civic society, that can be contributed directly, in new cash, to the capacity building, expansion, and delivery of the governmental efforts towards the National Urban Livelihood Mission, and the Scheme for Shelters for Urban Homeless (for the homeless class); and Anti-Human Trafficking Police Units (for the enslaved class).